 Huang Le: Let's start with the title.
 Why did you call this artwork Plant Republic?

-SHI Qing: That's right.
+Shi Qing: That's right.
 It can be seen as a way of growing.
 It's not like there is a clear idea and you just operate according to the sketch.
 But rather you adjust and develop further during the work process itself.
-It resembles a slowly growing plant.
-Space, material etc., everything influences the "growth" of an artwork.
+It resembles a slow-growing plant.
+Space, material, etc., everything influences the "growth" of an artwork.
 The "wildness" possesses its own unique regularity.
 It is not at all that some possibilities are left on purpose, more or less completed in one space.

-Huang Le: Why did you use these materials for Plant Republic?
+Huang Le: Why did you use these materials for the Plant Republic?

-SHI Qing: These materials can all be seen as the most everyday products and the most basic constructional material.
-Gypsum, wood etc, they don't have any meaning and memory.
+Shi Qing: These materials can all be seen as the most everyday products and the most basic constructional material.
+Gypsum, wood, etc, don't have any meaning and memory.